charliegerard/flappy-windows/README.md

 #### Status:

 I've developed this prototype using Chrome.
-It's currently a bit broken on Firefox. 😢
+It's currently not really playable on Firefox. 😢

 ## How to play: